script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - There is a "New Path" button on the Paths Tool

 ## Misc
-- Text Filter boxes are removed from brush and palette dockables
 - The blank canvas message says "Start Autosave"
 - The error console doesn't shout the same warning at the user with every message
-- Curve points in editors are much bigger and easy to grab
+- Curve points in editors are much bigger and easy to grab, preference option for size in 'Image Windows'
+- Preference option to show filter entry boxes and tagging input, Tools Options->Show tag filtering